kevinzs2048/container-interactive-client/README.md

 1.Websocket-client will need to modify some code when dealing with escape code. such as: "\x1b[?1049h\x1b[?1h\x1b=\x1b[2;1H\xbd\x1b[6n\x1b[2;1H" These will be generated when you run "vim"

-2.Need to add support to container tty session resize according to current user.
+Fixed

-After these done, I will integrate with OpenStack Zun code.
+Now working on integration with OpenStack Zun code.

 Ref:
 Kubectl